SDearing/Networking/README.md

 ## The Impact of Networking Topology, Communication and Bandwidth
 ### Logical Topology
+A logical topology describes how systems on a network
 #### Ethernet
 #### Token Ring
 The computer with the token can communicate, benefit: no collisions when transmitting data